rozumalex/shaker/README.md

 sudo systemctl restart sshd.service
 ```

-Disconnect from the server and edit ssh's config on your local machine for quick connection:
+Disconnect from the server and edit ssh config on your local machine for quick connection:
 ```
 sudo nano ~/.ssh/config
 ```